-Much of British Columbia's history is connected to forestry-an industry that has long sustained B.C. communities and local economies.
-With a relatively small population, the province's forest sector relies on the diversity of export markets to grow and prosper.
+Much of British Columbia's (B.C.) history is connected to forestry-an industry that has long sustained B.C. communities and local economies.
 Forestry Innovation Investment (FII) was established in 2003 as the provincial agency responsible for maintaining and expanding markets for B.C. forest products.
-FII works in collaboration with the forest industry, research institutions, the provincial and federal governments and other stakeholders to deliver programs that support the growth and development of the provincial forest sector.
+FII works in collaboration with the forest industry, research institutions, government and other stakeholders to deliver programs that support the growth and development of the provincial forest sector.

-This Investment Plan details FII's Wood First Program investment priorities for 2023/24 and provides guidance for organizations seeking FII funding through its annual Wood First program Call for Proposals process.
+This Investment Plan details FII's Wood First Program investment priorities for 2024/25 and provides guidance for organizations seeking FII funding through its annual Wood First program Call for Proposals process.
 FII's investment focus is informed by an ongoing program of market research and input from a range of B.C. building, industry and government stakeholders who are involved at all steps of the strategy development and planning process.
 FII provides funding to non-profit forest and construction sector organizations such as industry trade associations, academic and research organizations, and to government agencies/ministries for work that they propose and ultimately deliver in relation to the Wood First Investment Plan.

-This annual Investment Plan is developed in the context of the Wood First Program 2023-2026

-Strategy and British Columbia Market Development Summary., as well as FII's five-year Strategic

-Plan and more detailed three-year Service Plan1.
+This annual Investment Plan is developed in the context of the Wood First Program 2023-2026 Strategy and British Columbia Market Development Summary, as well as FII's five-year Strategic Plan and more detailed three-year Service Plan.

-1 FII's Strategic Plan, Service Plan and other corporate reports are available on the FII website at bcfii.ca
+&lt;sup>1 FII's Strategic Plan, Service Plan and other corporate reports are available on the FII website at bcfii.ca